This is going to be a long post.

-I’m going to be taking music more seriously as well.
+I’m going to be making music more seriously as well.
 That is one side that I feel has gotten the least amount of attention from me, especially online.
-Which is strange considering it’s the first skill of the ones I mentioned above, that I ever learned.
+This is strange considering it’s the first skill of the ones I mentioned above, that I ever learned.
 Back in around 2003.

-To be frank, I allowed the process of “growing up” and “adulting” interfere with my love for the craft.
-I substituted sinking my teeth deep in music… for what they tell we should focus on when you are in college and when you are looking to build a good future.
+To be frank, I allowed the process of “growing up” and “adulting” to interfere with my love for the craft.
+I substituted sinking my teeth deep in music… for what they tell us we should focus on when we are in college and when we are looking to build a good future.

 I should not have believed them.
 Those things were for others… they were not for me.

 Anyway, I see my kid-like passion slowly coming back to me.